Expansion Joint Solutions

 The table below shows all the tradeoffs that are used in designing a bellow.
 This does not even take into account the tradeoffs made in selecting the Expansion Joint Type.
 If customers are able to consult PT&P upfront, then we can do more to make the right tradeoffs in the overall design.

-Bellows Design Variables 2
+Bellows design variables 2

 Specifying Expansion Joints in Caesar